davidkorea/AWS/Databases/4_DynamoDB.md

 - Backup and Restore feature available
   - **Point in time restore like RDS**
   - No performance impact
-- Global Tables
-  - Multi region, fully replicated, high performance
-  - To create a global table, ensure that this **table is empt**y and that **DynamoDB Streams are enabled**.

 - **Amazon Database Migration Service(DMS)** can be used to migrate **from Mongo, Oracle, MySQL, S3, etc… to DynamoDB**
 - You can **launch a local DynamoDB on your computer** for development purposes
 - DynamoDB CLI – Good to Know